Postgraduate Subject Descriptions

 Corporate and regulatory requirements: management teams, operations and support, standards and protocols.

-Description: This subject aims to provide students with a deep understanding of the security, risk management and regulatory aspects of e-commerce facing businesses in the on-line business environment.
+This subject aims to provide students with a deep understanding of the security, risk management and regulatory aspects of e-commerce facing businesses in the on-line business environment.
 Today most businesses compete in a global business environment; a sound business strategy that addresses these issues is essential.
-This subject covers key issues in e-commerce, including: security options, trusted authorities, secure payment systems for the Internet, the regulatory environment and government policy; risk management and control.
+This subject covers key issues in e-commerce, including: security options, trusted authorities, secure payment systems for the Internet, the regulatory environment and Government policy; risk management and control.

 ISIT946 - Project and Change Management

-Description: This subject provides an introduction to, and overview of, the knowledge and skills required to successfully manage computer-based systems development projects within an organisational setting.
+This subject provides an introduction to, and overview of, the knowledge and skills required to successfully manage computer-based systems development projects within an organisational setting.
 Topics and issues considered include: Information Systems project management and its organisational context; inter-organisational arrangements for e-business including B2B and B2C frameworks, project management tools and techniques; feasibility study methods; resource estimation techniques; behaviour and management of Information Systems project groups; systems development environments for professionals and end-users; quality assurance; project and system evaluation.

-MARK901 - Internet Applications for Marketing
+MARK901 - Digital Marketing

 MARK917 - Business to Business Marketing

-Description: This subject will give students an appreciation of the differences between organisational and consumer customers.
+This subject will give students an appreciation of the differences between organisational and consumer customers.
 Organisation buying practices are different from the processes of consumers and as a result marketing strategy and operations have distinctly different imperatives.
 With a much higher level of rationality in decision making, there is a far greater focus on product management and innovation as a source of competitive advantage.
 There is also a far greater focus on logistics and distribution functions as reliability of supply is a key need of customers, particularly when product delivery has to interface directly with customer operations.
 The central role of personal selling in the promotional mix is also dealt with in depth as it is critically important in generating sales and maintaining relationships with customers.

 MARK922 - Marketing Management

-Description: This is the introductory postgraduate Marketing subject.
+This is the introductory postgraduate Marketing subject.
 It examines the contemporary view of marketing and focuses on the following areas: identification of market opportunities, segmentation and target marketing, marketing mix decisions, service marketing and international marketing.

 MARK935 - Marketing Strategy